tacaswell/matplotlib/doc/devel/gitwash/development_workflow.rst

-If you want to work on some stuff with other people, where you are all committing into the same repository, or even the same branch, then just share it via github_.
+If you want to work on some stuff with other people, where you are all committing into the same repository, or even the same branch, then just share it via GitHub_.

 First fork matplotlib into your account, as from :ref:`forking`.

-Then, go to your forked repository github page, say ``http://github.com/your-user-name/matplotlib``
+Then, go to your forked repository GitHub page, say ``http://github.com/your-user-name/matplotlib``

 Click on the 'Admin' button, and add anyone else to the repo as a